 Hardship exemption.
-A sensible "hardship exemption" is provided for extraordinary cases.
-The exemption is one that cannot be defeated on the ground that the underlying debt was incurred for a "common necessary."
-This will permit the employee to exempt the amount essential for the support of himself and his family.
-Where such a claim is necessary, the streamlined procedure and information provided the employee will aid him in obtaining relief.
+A sensible "hardship exemption" will be provided for extraordinary cases.
+This exemption will be one that cannot be defeated on the ground that the underlying debt was incurred for a "common necessary."
+Where it is necessary for the employee to claim the hardship exemption, the streamlined procedure and information provided the employee will assist him in making his claim.